From spaghetti and spritz to pizza and pinot noir, discover the best Italian restaurants in Sydney.

 Head to LuMi for a casual, fine dining Italian culinary experience.
 This award-winning spot is set right on the water, making it the perfect spot for a celebration.
 As for the menu, enjoy modern Italian dishes with a Japanese twist.
 Find out more here.

 Matteo is an Eastern Suburbs institution and their newer CBD outpost is serving up the same all-day Italian eats.
-Offering an all-day dining affair, head in for breakfast, lunch, aperitivo, dinner and even late-night drinks to get a taste of the buzzing Italian way of life.
+Offering lunch, aperitivo, dinner and even late-night drinks to get a taste of the buzzing Italian way of life.
 Find out more here.

 Head to the water and you’ll find Osteria Coogee, a casual coastal kitchen serving revived Italian classics.
 Designed for dining experiences that unite good friends around incredible food, expect a menu that celebrates Italian cuisine using the freshest Australian produce.
 Find out more here.